izuua/LIRI-bot/README.md

 # LIRI-bot

-LIRI searches Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+A CLI app to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

 It takes user input and uses axios calls to get data.